Property Tax3 March 2025·7 min read

 First time buyer stamp duty relief

-First time buyers in England currently benefit from significant stamp duty relief.
-The rates change significantly from April 2025, so your timing matters:
+First time buyers in England benefit from significant stamp duty relief.
+From 1 April 2025, the current rates are:

 Worked examples for London property prices